Infrared PEMF Mat Technology Works | The Tech Behind The Benefits

 Red Light Therapy

-A popular addition to PEMF mats is red light therapy, which uses red and near-infrared light to penetrate deep into tissues.
-This therapy supports healing of skin conditions, reduces inflammation, and helps relieve joint pain.
+A popular addition to PEMF mats is Red Light or Photon light therapy, which uses red and near-infrared light to penetrate deep into tissues.
+This therapy supports healing of skin conditions, reduces inflammation, and helps relieve joint pain [6].

 Most mats incorporate gemstones such as amethyst, tourmaline, and jade.
-These stones are believed to potentially improve circulation, ground the body, and support natural healing processes.
+These stones are believed to potentially improve circulation, ground the body, generate negative ions, and support natural healing processes.

 TENS Therapy